Saint Louis University

 About Saint Louis University

-Saint Louis University: The oldest university west of the Mississippi, empowering students since 1818.
+Oldest university west of the Mississippi, shaping minds with Jesuit tradition since 1818.

 Key Highlights

-- ✦Established in 1818, making it the oldest university west of the Mississippi River and one of the oldest Jesuit universities in the U.S.
+- ✦Established in 1818, SLU is the oldest university west of the Mississippi River.

-- ✦Maintains a long-standing international presence with its Saint Louis University Madrid Campus, active for over 50 years.
+- ✦Maintains a unique Saint Louis University Madrid Campus in Spain, offering international education for over 50 years.

-- ✦Features the Saint Louis University School of Law, founded in 1843, the oldest law school west of the Mississippi River.
+- ✦Home to the Saint Louis University School of Law, the oldest law school west of the Mississippi.

 Timeline